 Microsoft’s Generic Competitive Strategy & Growth Strategies

-Microsoft’s Generic Competitive Strategy (Porter’s Model)
+Microsoft’s Generic Competitive Strategies (Porter’s Model)

 Microsoft’s Intensive Growth Strategies (Ansoff Matrix)